memeze/minimal-template-android/README.md

-# MJ Template - Android
+# Minimal Template - Android

 ## How to use